CodeFrite/test-automation-engineer-interview/readme.md

 <img src="docs/session-token.png" alt="login request interception" width="600">

+As we will see in section [4.6 Non Reproducible Test Executions: The 'Room' Endpoint](#46-non-reproducible-test-executions-the-room-endpoint), I will also need to use the `Room` endpoint to create a room before testing the `Booking` endpoint for test execution reproducibility as the web app is a shared environment.

-### 1.2 The Hidden Endpoint: Auth
+### 1.2 The Hidden Endpoints Swaggers

-By looking at the other 2 endpoints URLs, I was able to determine that the `Auth` endpoint OpenAPI documentation is located at `https://automationintesting.online/auth/swagger-ui/index.html`.
+By looking at the other 2 endpoints URLs, I was able to determine that:

-### 1.3 The Other Hidden Endpoint: Room

-I also found another endpoint called `Room` that is not documented in the OpenAPI documentation.
-It is located at `https://automationintesting.online/room/swagger-ui/index.html`.
-Since this is not required for the exercise, I will not test it nor refer to it from now on.
-If it pops up during the testing, I will at least be aware of its existence.
+- the `Auth` endpoint OpenAPI documentation is located at `https://automationintesting.online/auth/swagger-ui/index.html`.
+- the `Room` endpoint OpenAPI documentation is located at `https://automationintesting.online/room/swagger-ui/index.html`.

+Since for the exercise to cover them with test cases, I will not test them thoroughly but only define some `Background Steps` to authenticate the user and create a room before testing the `Booking` endpoint, as well as an `After All` hooks to delete the room at the end of the test execution.

 ## 2. OpenAPI Documentation